With more girls pregnant, Zimbabwe pushes a return to school

-1 of24 Virginia Mavhunga, a 13-year-old teenage mother, plays with her child at her rural home in Murehwa, 80 kilometres (50 miles) northeast of Zimbabwe's capital Harare, Friday, Dec.
-10, 2021.
-Virginia dropped out of school after falling pregnant and became the subject of gossip and consternation in a community yet to adjust to the sight of a pregnant girl in school uniform.
+1 of24 Virginia Mavhunga, a 13-year-old teenage mother, hold her child at her home in Murehwa, 80 kilometres (50 miles) northeast of Zimbabwe's capital Harare, Saturday, Dec.
+11, 2021.
+Virginia dropped out of school after falling pregnant and becoming the subject of gossip and consternation in a community yet to adjust to the sight of a pregnant girl in school uniform.
 Tsvangirayi Mukwazhi/AP Show More Show Less

-2 of24 Virginia Mavhunga, a 13-year-old teenage mother, puts her baby to sleep at their rural home in Murehwa, 80 kilometres (50 miles) northeast of Zimbabwe's capital Harare, Friday, Dec.
+2 of24 Virginia Mavhunga, a 13-year-old teenage mother, plays with her child at her rural home in Murehwa, 80 kilometres (50 miles) northeast of Zimbabwe's capital Harare, Friday, Dec.
 10, 2021.
 Virginia dropped out of school after falling pregnant and became the subject of gossip and consternation in a community yet to adjust to the sight of a pregnant girl in school uniform.
 Tsvangirayi Mukwazhi/AP Show More Show Less

 3 of24 Virginia Mavhunga, a 13-year-old teenage mother, hold her child in her rural home in Murehwa, 80 kilometres (50 miles) northeast of Zimbabwe's capital Harare, Friday, Nov.
 12, 2021.
 Virginia dropped out of school after falling pregnant and became the subject of gossip and consternation in a community yet to adjust to the sight of a pregnant girl in school uniform.
 Tsvangirayi Mukwazhi/AP Show More Show Less

-4 of24 Virginia Mavhunga, a 13-year-old teenage mother, washes dishes at her rural home in Murehwa, 80 kilometres (50 miles) northeast of Zimbabwe's capital Harare, Friday, Nov.
-12, 2021.
+4 of24 Virginia Mavhunga, a 13-year-old teenage mother, puts her baby to sleep at their rural home in Murehwa, 80 kilometres (50 miles) northeast of Zimbabwe's capital Harare, Friday, Dec.
+10, 2021.
 Virginia dropped out of school after falling pregnant and became the subject of gossip and consternation in a community yet to adjust to the sight of a pregnant girl in school uniform.
 Tsvangirayi Mukwazhi/AP Show More Show Less 5 of24

 13 of24 Virginia Mavhunga, a 13-year-old teenage mother, stands at the entrance of her home in Murehwa, 80 kilometres (50 miles) northeast of Zimbabwe's capital Harare, Friday, Dec.
 10, 2021.
 Virginia dropped out of school after falling pregnant and becoming the subject of gossip and consternation in a community yet to adjust to the sight of a pregnant girl in school uniform.
 Tsvangirayi Mukwazhi/AP Show More Show Less